temp-remember-to-delete/docker-hy.github.io/data/part-2/section-3.md

 hidden: false
 ---

 Next we're going to set up [Redmine](https://www.redmine.org/), a PostgreSQL database and [Adminer](https://www.adminer.org/).
-All of them have official docker images available as we can see from [Redmine](https://hub.docker.com/_/redmine), [Postgres](https://hub.docker.com/_/postgres) and [Adminer](https://hub.docker.com/_/adminer) respectively.
+All of them have official podman images available as we can see from [Redmine](https://hub.podman.com/_/redmine), [Postgres](https://hub.podman.com/_/postgres) and [Adminer](https://hub.podman.com/_/adminer) respectively.
 The officiality of the containers is not that important, just that we can expect that it will have some support.
-We could also, for example, setup Wordpress or a MediaWiki inside containers in the same manner if you're interested in running existing applications inside docker.
-You could even set up your own personal [Sentry](https://hub.docker.com/_/sentry/).
+We could also, for example, setup Wordpress or a MediaWiki inside containers in the same manner if you're interested in running existing applications inside podman.
+You could even set up your own personal [Sentry](https://hub.podman.com/_/sentry/).

-In <https://hub.docker.com/_/redmine> there is a list of different variants in `Supported tags and respective Dockerfile links` - most likely for this testing we can use any of the images.
+In <https://hub.podman.com/_/redmine> there is a list of different variants in `Supported tags and respective Podmanfile links` - most likely for this testing we can use any of the images.
 From "Environment Variables" we can see that all variants can use `REDMINE_DB_POSTGRES` or `REDMINE_DB_MYSQL` environment variables to set up the database, or it will fallback to SQLite.
 So before moving forward, let's setup postgres.

-In <https://hub.docker.com/_/postgres> there's a sample compose file under "via docker stack deploy or docker-compose" - Let's strip that down to
+In <https://hub.podman.com/_/postgres> there's a sample compose file under "via podman stack deploy or podman-compose" - Let's strip that down to

 ```yaml
 version: "3.8"